Tag Archives: mule deer

 Above: Junior and I / Below: The 257 Blackjack

-As luck would have it, a good friend and his sons were hunting that day as well, and after a quick call, they headed our way.
+As luck would have it, a good friend and his sons were mule deer hunting that day as well, and after a quick call, they headed our way.
 Junior and I began working on the meat, the trophy we’d take home.
 We carefully broke him down, keeping the pieces clean, and hanging them in a nearby tree so it could cool in the icy mountain breeze.
 After a couple hours, with help from our friends, we strapped all the pieces of the buck to our packs and began making our way back up the canyon.

 Meat cooling in the breeze, and Junior going full carnivore